 Our parish continues in its diversity.
-The Vietnamese congregation, which became a part of our parish in 1975 with an influx of immigrants at the end of the Vietnam War, recently celebrated their fortieth anniversary here.
-In 2002, Most Blessed Sacrament Parish, at 56th and Chester, merged with de Sales to form SFDS United by the Most Blessed Sacrament (our present freestanding altar was brought from MBS when the building closed).
-In 2013, a Spanish Mass was added to the weekly schedule, bringing a vibrant new group to our parish.
+A Vietnamese congregation was part of our parish from 1975 to 2018.
+In 2007 Most Blessed Sacrament Parish, at 56th and Chester, merged with de Sales to form SFDS United by the Most Blessed Sacrament (our present freestanding altar was brought from MBS when the building closed).
+From 2013 to 2020, a Spanish Mass was added to the weekly schedule, bringing a vibrant new group to our parish.

 The parish celebrated its 125th Anniversary in 2015.
-Monsignor Joseph Anderlonis became our Sixteenth Pastor on September 18, 2016.
+Reverned Eric Banecker was installed as our Seventeenth Pastor on September 19, 2021.